geoarrow/geoarrow-rs/docs/source/index.md

 # `geoarrow-rs`

-A Rust implementation and Python and JavaScript (WebAssembly) bindings of the [GeoArrow](https://geoarrow.org) memory specification for efficiently storing geospatial vector geometries, connected to geospatial algorithms implemented by the [GeoRust community](https://georust.org/).
+The geoarrow-rs repository contains a Rust implementation, Python bindings, and JavaScript (WebAssembly) bindings of the [GeoArrow](https://geoarrow.org) memory specification for efficiently storing geospatial vector geometries, connected to geospatial algorithms implemented by the [GeoRust community](https://georust.org/).

-## Motivation

-GeoArrow provides a way to share geospatial vector data between programs _at no cost_ and without copies, so that an ecosystem of libraries can share data without serialization overhead.
-Removing this overhead enables faster code in high-level, interpreted languages such as Python and JavaScript.

 <div class="grid cards" markdown>